 R.J.
 Haney Heritage Village and Museum

-As you step back in time explore the Village, covering 12 acres of the park you can discover our pioneer history in the 13 original or replica buildings that tell stories of Salmon Arm.
-Start your tour in the Museum and pick up a self guided tour guide which will take you to the Queest Mountain Forestry Tower, Broadview School, Mt Ida Church, Salmon Arm’s first filling station, Fire Hall, Newnes Blacksmith Shop, Lester and Thomson Garage, and more.
-Not to be missed is Sam Beemish’s “Home Studio” with the largest public collection of cylinders and records in Western Canada.
+As you step back in time and explore the Village, you can discover our Shuswap pioneer history in 24 original or replica buildings featuring over 30 exhibits.
+Your self guided brochure will take you to the Queest Mountain Forestry Tower, Broadview School, Mt Ida Church, Salmon Arm’s first filling station, Fire Hall, Newnes Blacksmith Shop, Lester and Thomson Garage, and not to be missed is Sam Beemish’s “Home Studio” with the largest public collection of cylinders and records in Western Canada.

 While touring the Haney House you will see “The Story of Ruth: the Water Colour Journals of Arthur Adair Brooke”, a beautiful selection of digitized images illustrating a father’s love for his daughter.
 Beginning in 1921, Brooke recorded the babe’s development in water colour paintings like modern parents snap digital images.
 Follow the story in Marjorie’s Tea Room and see Ruth growing up in “the Valley” at the Mt.
 Ida District.